symfony/symfony-docs/guides/page_creation.rst

 a ``defaults`` array that specifies the controller that should be executed.
 The placeholder syntax in the pattern (``{name}``) is a wildcard.
 It means that ``/hello/Ryan``, ``/hello/Fabien`` or any other similar URI will match this route.
-Beyond being a flexible, the ``:name`` placeholder parameter will also be passed to our controller so that we can personally greet the user.
+Beyond being a flexible, the ``{name}`` placeholder parameter will also be passed to our controller so that we can personally greet the user.

 .. note::